 Topical type of Benadryl like that in cream form contains 1% to 2% of Diphenhydramine.
 Topical Benadryl for dogs is available in the form of gel and spray as well.
 It can be applied 2 to 3 times a day depending upon the severity of the allergic reaction.

 Although topical medicine is the easiest and friendliest way of giving medication to the dog, many dog owners fail to realize that even applying or spraying a lot of medicine can lead to fatal conditions.
-In fact, studies show that giving extra topical treatment can be as dangerous as giving oral overdose to the pet.
+In fact, studies show that giving an extra topical treatment can be as dangerous as giving oral overdose to the pet.
 Also, please note that topical medication can sometimes cause sensitivity and irritation in the dog.

 Another form of Benadryl available is in the form of liquid Benadryl for dogs.
 While no vet recommends giving liquid Benadryl to the pets, using the (human) children’s liquid formula on pets is perfectly safe.

 This is due to the fact that liquid Benadryl solution has a high concentration of the medicine; but the solution made for children has just as much medicine content as needed by an adult dog.
 However, it goes without saying that this formula should never be used to treat puppies.